Home > All Recipes > Cookies > Gluten Free Small Batch Sugar Cookies

 We use an almond flour blend to make these gluten free small batch sugar cookies.
 The almond flour makes the cookies soft and tender, and the other blend of flours will make sure the cookies hold their shape.

-Why You’ll Love These Gluten Free Sugar Cookies
+Why You’ll Love These Almond Flour Sugar Cookies

 • Great for cut-out cookies – These sugar cookies hold their shape when baked!
 No indiscernible shapes here!
 But, if you’re looking for a softer drop sugar cookie, check out the gluten free soft sugar cookies.

-• Perfect to decorate with royal icing or frosting – These cookies will stay flat when they are baked.
+• Perfect to decorate with royal icing – These cookies will stay flat when they are baked.
 Which means easier to show off your royal icing skills!

 • Soft yet sturdy – The almond flour is what makes these cookies soft, not crunchy or crumbly.
 And the other flours yield a cookie that is sturdy, breaks cleanly, and can take on copious amounts of icing!